By Lain | First published August 12, 2019 | Last modified October 5, 2020

-As someone who has recently undergone dramatic physiological changes prior to HRT and who recently began taking anti-androgens and estradiol I was extremely interested in the effects of HRT on muscle mass.
-Looking through traditional trans resources and talking to various general providers and transcare specialists I largely received anecdote related to “you’ll lose muscle mass” when suppressing androgens / taking estradiol.
+As someone who has recently undergone dramatic physiological changes prior to gender-affirming hormone therapy (GAHT) and who recently began taking antiandrogens and estradiol I was extremely interested in the effects of GAHT on muscle mass.
+Looking through traditional trans resources and talking to various general providers and transcare specialists I largely received anecdote related to “you’ll lose muscle mass” when suppressing androgens and/or taking estradiol.
 I thought and hope others will find the digging I’ve done to try and collate research on this useful or interesting as well.

 While I initially sought out to find the effects of estrogens on muscle mass I was largely at a loss.
 I could find little information until I had a moment of clarity and realized that while estrogens do have interactions with the formation of muscle mass and muscle cells – the seemingly more important hormones are androgens and that is the presence or absence of testosterone that seems to have a far greater impact on muscle mass than the presence of estrogen.
 Something I would of course love to see would be studies similar to ones I look at below but with estrogens added in addition to androgens suppressed.

-Testosterone from heavily androgen suppressed levels to above normal doses in AMAB individuals seems to have a linear relationship to muscle mass.
+Testosterone from heavily androgen suppressed levels to above normal doses in assigned male at birth (AMAB) individuals seems to have a linear relationship to muscle mass.
 This seems to occur while maintaining the pre-existing distribution of both major skeletal muscle types (type I and type II).
 Further this seems to occur by an increase in the number of muscle cells (myonuclear number) as well as significant changes to their cellular structure – they add more myofibrils.
 This seems to be due to testosterone induced protein synthesis and prevention of protein degradation.

 Below I have included a number of papers I found interesting and drew these conclusions from, with takeaways, quotes I found interesting as well as graphs.